10 Time Management Tips for Creatives and Online Biz Owners

 Be realistic

-If you know you only have three hours to work in a day, don’t schedule 10 hours of projects and then beat yourself up that you didn’t get done.
-You’re setting yourself up for failure, set yourself up for success.
-Think about how many hours it takes to complete something and then schedule it in your day.
+If you know you only have three hours to work in a day, don’t schedule 10 hours of projects and then beat yourself up for not finishing.
+You’re setting yourself up for failure.
+Instead, set yourself up for success.
+Estimate how many hours it will take to complete a task and then schedule it into your day.

 Prioritize